nurhafsah-89/data-analyst-portfolio/project-vista/README.md

 🔒 Code & Data Availability

-Due to the use of API keys and sensitive operational data, the full implementation and datasets are not included in this public repository.
-A sanitized version of the code and sample outputs can be prepared upon request.
+This project involves API integration and sensitive operational data.
+To ensure data confidentiality, the full implementation and datasets are not included in this public repository.

-💻 Demo or walkthrough can be provided if needed.
+💻 A live demo and detailed walkthrough can be provided during interviews upon request.

 ## 📌 Overview
 Developed an automation solution to extract and transform unstructured shipment data (PDF/Image) into structured Excel format, improving efficiency and reducing manual processing effort.